-A. The School must provide a copy of the lease agreement or ownership documents and certificate of occupancy documenting compliance with all applicable codes with the Opening of School Checklist.
+A. The School must provide a copy of the lease agreement or ownership documents and certificate of occupancy documenting compliance with all applicable codes, by July 15 for the upcoming school year.
 If the School is not in compliance by that date, the Charter shall terminate unless the School provides, to the satisfaction of the Superintendent by two weeks prior to the opening of school, a contingency plan enabling the School to open by the first day of the school year.
 If the School will change sites or facilities during the school year, the School shall provide the Sponsor a copy of the lease agreement or ownership documents and certificate of occupancy documenting compliance with all applicable codes one month prior to the move.
 If the School is not in compliance by that date, the Charter shall terminate unless the School provides, to the satisfaction of the Superintendent by two weeks prior to the move date, a contingency plan enabling the School to remain open during the transition.

 - B. The School agrees to use facilities that comply with the State Uniform Building Code for Public Education Facilities Construction adopted pursuant to Florida Statutes.
 The School shall utilize facilities that comply with the Florida Building Code, pursuant to chapter 553, and the Florida Fire Prevention Code, pursuant to chapter 633, as adopted by the authority in whose jurisdiction the facility is located.
 The School shall provide the Sponsor with a list of the facilities to be used and their location.
-The School agrees to periodic health and safety inspections conducted by district safety staff. - C. Suncoast School for Innovative Studies has two locations.
-The elementary campus is located at 845 South School Avenue and the middle school campus is located at 1300 South Tuttle Avenue.
-The future plan for the elementary campus is to add a modular building to the existing structure at 845 South School Avenue to provide four classrooms on the first floor of slightly over 800 square feet and five on the top floor of just over 700 square feet.
-A walkway would connect to the bridge going to the other building and restrooms on the second floor.
-The future plan for the middle school is to relocate to the former West Florida Christian School campus located at 4311 Wilkinson Road.
-The new
+The School agrees to periodic health and safety inspections conducted by district safety staff. - C. SMA is located at 801 Orange Avenue, Sarasota.
+Future plans for the facilities: Construction is underway on the third phase of SMA's long range expansion and remodeling plan.
+This phase is scheduled to be completed on August 1, 2013 and will include a three-story 32,000 square foot classroom building with counseling and registrar offices.
+The new 32,000 square foot building will house 23 classrooms and include a music room, art room, computer lab, and counseling and registrar's offices.

-- proposed facility would provide two classroom wings with 18 classrooms, a gym, a regulation size sports field, a music room, science lab, and library. - D. If the School secures facilities to temporarily relocate in response to an emergency or other unforeseen event, the School agrees to notify the Sponsor within forty-eight (48) hours of reaching an agreement on the new property or location. - E. If the Sponsor has facilities or property, including textbooks, available as surplus, marked for disposal, or otherwise unused, it may be provided for the School's use on the same basis as such property is made available to other public schools.
+- D. If the school secures facilities to temporarily relocate in response to an emergency or other unforeseen event, the school agrees to notify the Sponsor within forty-eight (48) hours of reaching an agreement on the new property or location. - E. If the Sponsor has facilities or property, including textbooks, available as surplus, marked for disposal, or otherwise unused, it may be provided for the School's use on the same basis as such property is made available to other public schools.
 The School may not sell or dispose of such property without the written permission of the Sponsor. - F. In the event the School is dissolved or is otherwise terminated, all of the School's property and improvements, furnishings, and equipment, subject to settlement of any outstanding liens or encumbrances, purchased with public funds, in part or in whole, or surplus property obtained from the Sponsor shall be peacefully delivered to the Sponsor and automatically revert to full ownership by the Sponsor. - G. Pursuant to the School's obligation to be non-sectarian in its educational program the School shall prohibit displaying religious or partisan political symbols, statues, artifacts on or about the school facility.